Building a Budget with Discretionary Dollars

 Purpose

-DCPS defines a partner as an organization or group that is committed to work with DCPS to make a sustainable impact on a shared goal around student success.
+For DC Public Schools (DCPS), a partner is defined as an organization or group that is committed to work with DCPS to make a sustainable impact on student success.
 Partners may include community organizations, afterschool providers, corporations, donors, and/or vendors that collaborate with schools throughout the year (e.g., curriculum or professional development partners).

 While many partner organizations are free to schools, they may still incur additional costs like security or custodial fees.
 There are also several partner organizations that do charge a fee.
 As such, schools should consider all potential budget implications related to working with external partners as schools develop their budget.